 A similar case is currently occupying the judiciary in six different countries.
-This case concerns the allocation of mining licenses in Guinea to Beny Steinmetz Group Resources, whose namesake the Israeli billionaire Beny Steinmetz - is resident in Geneva.
+This case concerns the allocation of mining licenses in Guinea to Beny Steinmetz Group Resources, whose namesake - the Israeli billionaire Beny Steinmetz - is resident in Geneva.
 After a request for mutual assistance from both the U.S. and Guinea, in October 2013 the Geneva prosecutor opened an investigation against unknown persons for bribery of foreign public officials.
 The control centre of this tightly woven structure of offshore companies is also located in Geneva22.
 One of the central suspicions being investigated is whether one of the wives of the former president of Guinea was bribed in order to obtain licenses for the extraction of high-quality iron ore deposits in the Simandou mine.
-Steinmetz paid only 165 million dollars for the licenses in 2009.
-The following year, the Brazilian mining giant, Vale, paid 2.5 billion dollars for 51 percent of the shares of the company that owned the licenses.
+Steinmetz paid only 165 million dollars for 51 percent of the shares of the company that owned the licenses.
 This money actually should have belonged to the Guinean people.